metaplex-foundation/developer-hub/src/pages/token-metadata/print.md

 Once we have a printable NFT that has not reached its **Max Supply**, we can print new editions from it.
 This is done by calling the **Print** instruction of the Token Metadata program.
 This instruction accepts the following attributes:

-- **Master Edition Mint**: The address of the printable NFT's Mint account.
+- **Master Edition Mint**: The address of the printable NFTs Mint account.
-- **Edition Mint**: The address of the new edition NFT's Mint account.
+- **Edition Mint**: The address of the new edition NFTs Mint account.
 This is typically a newly generated Signer since the account will be created by the instruction if it does not exist.
 - **Master Token Account Owner**: The owner of the printable NFT as a Signer.
 Only the owner of a printable NFT can print new editions from it.
-- **Edition Token Account Owner**: The address of the new edition NFT's owner
+- **Edition Token Account Owner**: The address of the new edition NFTs owner
 - **Edition Number**: The edition number of the new edition NFT to print.
 This is typically the current **Supply** of the **Master Edition** account plus 1.
 - **Token Standard**: The token standard of the printable NFT.
 This can be `NonFungible` or `ProgrammableNonFungible`.